vileppanen/cypress-example/README.md

 More useful is to provide functional tests for verifying the UI workflow.

-### visual

-This folder inhabits visual validation tests based on image snapshots difference comparison.
-It leverages the `cypress-plugin-snapshots` plugin to store snapshots inside the project and verifies changes against them.

-### visual-percy

-This folder inhabits visual tests that integrate with Percy.

 ## Usage

 First, run `npm ci`

-**Note on running tests for Percy**

-As the Percy integrates with an existing project in the Percy platform, you have to provide a `PERCY_TOKEN` environment variable in order to store the snapshots.
-More detailed information can be found [here](https://docs.percy.io/docs/environment-variables#required).

 ### Development mode